Tonywuhk/realai.org/industry/alphabet.md

 On 26 May 2017, Axios [reported](https://www.axios.com/exclusive-google-launches-ai-investment-arm-2423046588.html) that Google launched a new venture capital program focused on AI.
 Google officially [announced](https://www.blog.google/topics/machine-learning/introducing-gradient-ventures/) Gradient Ventures in July.
 CNBC [reported](http://www.cnbc.com/2017/07/10/google-launches-gradient-ventures-to-invest-in-a-i-start-ups.html) that it would invest in 10 to 15 deals in 2017 and would typically commit $1 million to $8 million in each.

 In a [research report](https://ark-invest.com/research/googles-ai) dated May 23, 2017, ARK Investment called Google a full stack AI company.

+#### Talent

+According to a June 2016 [post](https://www.wired.com/2016/06/how-google-is-remaking-itself-as-a-machine-learning-first-company/) on Wired, internally Google has a Machine Learning Ninja Program, a four-week boot camp that pulls its talented coders from their teams to participate.

 ### Retail